HBPMedical/specifications/content/data-capture/mip_anonymisation_strategy.md

 2. Removal or anonymisation of information stored in DICOM tags.
 3. Blanking of pixels in the image (to erase potential embedded private information).

-The anonymiser must be configured for the last two parts (dicom anonymisation profile and dicom pixel anonymisation profile).
+The anonymiser must be configured for the last two parts (DICOM anonymisation profile and DICOM pixel anonymisation profile).
 Once defined, the same anonymisation profiles are used for all DICOM files.

 ### 1. File and folder names